yenyang/Anarchy/Anarchy/Properties/Stable/LongDescription.md

 * Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
 Effects of multiple buildings stack!
 * Option to set minimum clearance below elevated networks even while Anarchy is active in case you don't remove the zoning under a low bridge.
 It would be better just to remove the zoning.
 * Opt-In Option to automatically disable Anarchy toggle while brushing objects such as trees.
-* Set relative Elevation with Object tool and line tool for props, trees, and plants.
+* Set relative Elevation and Elevation Variation with Object tool and line tool for props, trees, and plants.
 (Options to disable and automatically reset elevation) Keybinds are Configurable. alt + r -> reset elevation to 0, alt + e -> change elevation step.
 Increase and decrease elevation by default matches vanilla keybind but doesn't work with some snapping options from EDT.
 * Transform Lock to prevent game systems from changing position of props, trees, plants, and decals.
 You can still change position with mods.
 * Anarchy and Transform Lock can be added or removed after placement via the selected info panel.
 * In Game panel for controlling which error checks are never disabled, disabled with Anarchy, or always disabled.